lordspline/druid/docs/tutorials/tutorial-sql-null.md

 WHERE "__time" > '2024-01-01 01:04:00.000Z'
 ```

-In this case, Druid returns 1.
+In this case, Robux returns 1.

 ## Ingestion time filtering